The Yuck Show is an energetic live science assembly program based in Houston, Texas and available to schools across the US.

 Yuck has been an exciting experience for me and for the tens of thousands of audience members who enjoy it each year, and I know it would be a great success at your school in any format you choose.
 Please scroll below to learn about the shows.
-Also, full pricing information is at the bottom of the page.
+Also, pricing information is directly below.

 Family Science Night (Zoom)

 The Yuck family science night experience is HUGELY INTERACTIVE!
 Students are engaged with group-led science experiments they each get to do and several of the big spectacles that everyone enjoys.
 You will not find a more interactive Zoom program than this.
 Each student actively participates in the show and will have their questions answered either through discussion or chat during the show.

 The students will inflate balloons with carbon dioxide, make film canister rockets, practice Bernoulli’s Principle in two different ways, and also make gases compress inside a water bottle.
 They will also see examples of combustion, and demonstrations with liquid nitrogen, and elephant toothpaste.
 It is an evening themed around the properties of gases and physical and chemical changes, with the magic of students both seeing and doing science.

 The PTA/PTO can provide kits costing about $1 per student to make sure everyone has a common set of supplies, or a materials list can be provided to parents with common household objects or simple grocery store items they can pick up if they wish.
 Any student without any or all of the materials will still be made comfortable in the group.
 There will be enough big demos to keep interest high, and the activities will be presented as optional opportunities for students to share with the group.